 What makes this one stand out is the 4 riding modes—electric, pedal assist, cruise, and standard.
 I appreciated being able to swap between them depending on the terrain or how tired I was.
 That kind of flexibility isn’t common at this price.

 Comfort-wise, the 5-stage suspension system was a nice surprise.
 It absorbs bumps well, especially when paired with those fat 20″ tires.
-It made for a really enjoyable ride whether I was cruising city streets or heading onto gravel paths.
+It made for a really enjoyable ride, whether I was cruising city streets or heading onto gravel paths.

 The only downside is that it lacks rear hydraulic suspension—it’s not quite as plush as some pricier models when the terrain gets rough.
 But for budget-conscious riders who want a balanced mix of speed, comfort, and range, this is a smart pick.